zakilur/helm-charts/docs/minikube.md

 ### Troubleshooting Launch

-If you have an older version of minikube and you receive errors when attempting to start `gm-deploy` then try the below steps.
+If you have an older version of Minikube and you receive errors when attempting to start `gm-deploy` then try the below steps.

 #### OS X